abxh/data-structures-c/problems/KR/matching_pair_check/README.md

 for single, double and back quotes.
 And finally check for the C comment symbol pair `/*` and `*/`.

 Every starting symbol cannot end with the wrong ending symbol in between which there can be zero or more characters.
-These characters _can_ include correctly written pairs of parantheses, brackets, etc.
+These characters _can_ include correctly written pairs of parantheses, brackets and etc.